European shares slip further, Provident Financial plummets

-LONDON Weakness among financial and energy stocks led European shares to fall again on Wednesday, as Provident Financial dropped following a profit warning, though Italian lenders bucked the downbeat trend.
+LONDON (Reuters) - Weakness among financial and energy stocks led European shares to fall again on Wednesday, as Provident Financial dropped following a profit warning, though Italian lenders bucked the downbeat trend.

 Europe's STOXX 600 fell 0.2 percent, extending the previous session's losses slightly.
 Both euro zone stocks .STOXXE and blue chips .STOXX50E fell 0.2 percent.